Like most of the trails here in the high desert, winter brings snow, and hellatious mud. I wouldn't ride this in wet conditions.

 This loop can be ridden either way.
 When the prevailing SW winds are present, a clockwise direction will have the wind at your back along the rim.
 Often it is ridden both ways.
 Just turn around, and go the other way at the junction of the dirt road!

-About a mile along you'll see a definite singletrack entering from behind you on the right (go right for counter-clockwise), and a singletrack angling left from the intersection of another road.
-Go left for clockwise, and a couple flowing miles down to the rim of the gorge.
+About a mile along, you'll reach the loop.
+Go right for counter-clockwise, or left and pass the intersection of the old doubletrack.
+If you ride clockwise there's a couple flowing miles down to the rim of the gorge.
 At mile 3 you'll see a s-track hard left.
 Take this out and back a mile each way, if you've enough time.
 Great view of the John Dunn bridge from there.